Ape Escape Academy: Gameplay

-Critical reception

-The game received generally mixed reviews, averaging just 55% on GameRankings based on 58 reviews.
+Reception

+The game received "mixed" reviews according to the review aggregation website Metacritic.
 Many reviewers criticized the difficulty of most of the mini-games, as the controls were not explained fully, often leading to a failure during the first run in these minigames, but generally liked the variations in the available mini-games.
+In Japan, Famitsu gave it a score of one six and three sevens for a total of 27 out of 40.

-Game Informer gave the game a review score of 8/10 noting how the game focuses on mini games like the Wario Ware series and saying the game does give some quick thrills and giving criticism to the loading times between games diminishes the fast-paced feel in comparison to the Wario Ware games concluding: "Still, this unambiguous title manages to (mostly) hit its target".
+Game Informer noted how the game focuses on mini games like the WarioWare series, said the game does give some quick thrills, and criticized the loading times between games diminishing the fast-paced feel in comparison to the WarioWare games; the magazine concluded: "Still, this unambiguous title manages to (mostly) hit its target."
+GamePro said that the mini-games "look nice, but just can't compete with Wario Ware's[sic] non-stop style of play that is best suited for the stylus-equipped DS."

+The Times gave it a score of three stars out of five, saying, "With more than 45 mini-games in the mix, it is not surprising that the quality of them is fairly mixed — it is Ape Academy's major weakness that while many are rather too easy (the one-metre dash, for instance), others seem impossible (catching the contents of a kebab on a sword)."
+Entertainment Weekly gave it a C+, saying, "Most of these minigames are fun and challenging, but the lack of a plot can leave you wondering just where you're going with the gameplay — and some become insanely hard after a couple starter rounds."
+However, The Sydney Morning Herald gave it two stars out of five, saying, "Ape Academy's pace is languid.
+Frequent, lengthy loading delays frustrate, and many of the 50 challenges suffer from clumsy controls, ambiguous instructions, or are just dull."
+Detroit Free Press gave it one star out of four, saying, "Throw in some excessive load times and a lame several-players-on-one handheld multiplayer mode and you have a barrel of frustration."

 It is believed that because of this game's lackluster reception, the future of the Ape Escape series in the North America is uncertain, as successive titles in the series (such as Ape Escape Racer and Ape Escape Million Monkeys) have yet to receive a North American release.
 However, Ape Quest was released for download for the PSP on the PlayStation Store in Japan & the US.